retropassdev/RetroPass/README.md

 ## Limitations
  - Xbox only
- - optimized for gamepad only
+ - Optimized for Gamepad Only
- - no custom themes
+ - No Custom Themes *(yet)*
- - zipped content supported only if RetroArch or RetriX Gold cores support it
+ - Zipped content supported only if RetroArch or RetriX Gold cores support it
- - no scrapper
+ - No Automatic Scrapper

 ## Prerequisites

-- Xbox developer account and console configured for Developer Mode
+- Xbox developer account and console configured for Developer Mode...
 - If using RetroArch - version **v1.10.1.** or **higher**
 - If using RetriX Gold - version **3.0.19.** or **higher**
 - For seamless experience, it is recommended to setup a hotkey for quitting RetroArch.
 When content is started from RetroPass, once user exits RetroArch either with the hotkey or through the menu, it will immediately return to RetroPass.
 - External storage of any type used for setting up content library
-- Additional computer for setting up content library
+- PC/Laptop for setting up content library

 ## Installation